woifes/node-monorepo/README.md

 <h1 align="center">@woifes/node-monorepo</h3>

 # Overview
 This is the monorepo is holding various packages and projects.
-It is the result of combining different projects which were originally managed by subversion and synchronized with the "externals" functionallity.
-During this combination the codebases were mostly rewritten.
+It is the result of combining different projects which were originally managed by subversion and synchronized with the "externals" feature.
+During this combination the code bases were mostly rewritten.
 Most of the projects are intent to use with a mqtt broker.

 ## Packages
 * [alarmhandler](/packages/alarmhandler/) - Simple alarm handler